 This 16-month program is fully online, and the curriculum interweaves the International Society for Technology in Education (ISTE) Standards throughout the program.

-Graduate students selecting this specialization:
+Graduate students who select this specialization will:

-- Identify and understand current and emerging technologies
+- Identify and understand current and emerging technologies,

-- Enhance teaching and student engagement with innovative technologies
+- Enhance teaching and student engagement with innovative technologies,

-- Serve as visionary planners, empowered leaders, systems designers and connected learners
+- Serve as visionary planners, empowered leaders, systems designers and connected learners.

 Assessment of Student Learning Outcomes